Major Chandrakanth (1966 film): Plot

 Mohan is amused and fascinated by Chandrakanth's virtues and how he manages to live though he is blind.
-Mohan reveals why he is on the run from the law and ironically, the deceased happens to be Chandrakanth's younger son.
+Mohan reveals why he is obsconding from the law, and the deceased happens to be Chandrakanth's younger son.
 Chandrakanth feels humiliated for nurturing Rajinikanth and is sorry for Mohan's plight.
-Ultimately, Chandrakanth's elder son Srikanth, an inspector, arrests Mohan along with his father for showing hospitality to a criminal.
+Ultimately, Chandrakanth's elder son Srikanth, a police inspector, arrests Mohan and his own father for showing hospitality to a criminal.